caiotheodoro/tractian/README.md

 - Describe which points of the project you would improve if you had more time.
 > - Implementar testes unitários e de integração
 > - Implementar virtualização da lista de nós

-### In the README
-- Include a video demonstrating the application opening for each company and selecting a filter.

 ## Videos